-In September, 32 of our meetup members donated their time and images by volunteering to be the official photographers of the Tour de Fuzz, a bike race of 500 bicyclists, riding to support our local Sheriff chaplain services.
-It was simple to get started…. all I did was email the organizer and say “do you need help” and that started the ball rolling.
+In September, thirty-two of our meetup members donated their time and images by volunteering to be the official photographers of the Tour de Fuzz, a bike race of 500 bicyclists, riding to support our local Sheriff chaplain services.
+It was simple to get started.
+All I did was email the organizer and say “do you need help” and that started the ball rolling.

 And yes, we are going to participate again this year if they need us.